philipturner/amx-benchmarks/README.md

 Hopefully this lets me run 10x more large-scale simulations, or the same number of simulations but vastly more complex.
 The intent is to generate enough data to train a neural network, or enable real-time reinforcement learning.
 This means I should not focus too much on optimizing the completion time of a single supermassive simulation.
 Rather, optimize latency when ~32 medium-sized simulations run on multiple CPU cores simultaneously.

 If a neural network can be trained, it might traverse a solution space more efficiently than brute force.
 This would boost performance much more than 10x.
 It also leads to another similar idea.
-The GPU can be harnessed for mixed-precision simulations (~1% FP64), with higher throughput but lower precision.
+The GPU can be harnessed for mixed-precision simulations (~1% FP64), with higher throughput but not catching ill-structured problems.
 After finding a few candidate nanostructures with promising results, validate them on the AMX with ~10% FP64.
 A final human validation can occur in 100% FP64.

 A good illustration might be this hierarchy:
 - Neural network: 50% FP16, 50% FP32, extremely high screening throughput